Written by Nathan Munt – Independent Financial Planner

 3. No or little emergency fund

-It is normal to think bad things will not happen to you.
+It’s normal to think bad things won’t happen to you.
 Without this, our ancestors would never have left the safety of their campfires in search of more.
 This way of thinking remains deep rooted in our brain, which frequently leaves many people short of funds when boilers break, and jobs are lost.
 A good rule of thumb is to have the equivalent of at least three to six months’ living expenses readily available in cash deposits.

 4. Insufficient protection

 As the average life expectancy continues to increase, many people are now finding themselves financially responsible for not only young children but older family members too.
 This increased responsibility makes it all the more important to consider how loved ones would cope if you were to suffer an incapacitating illness or even death.

 It’s easy to put off saving when you are young, and budgets are tight.
 However, the later you start, the more you miss out on the power of compounding and the harder it becomes to make up lost ground.
 It can be difficult to get the balance right between saving for the future and paying off bad debt.
 Getting into good habits early makes it much easier to commit to saving and automating these savings increases the chance of you actually saving something.

 Life is unpredictable.
 You may plan today for a future goal and yet, the only certainty is the assumptions you have made now will not become reality.
 Your priorities change throughout your life, tax legislation gets reformed and you may need to reconsider your objectives.
 Regularly reviewing your plan gives you the chance to check in and see where you are at, provide peace of mind and makes you more likely to stick with it.

 7. Picking a retirement date out of ‘thin air’